-Of the verfally known; but it would perhaps be difficult to Abdomen. defcribe it perfectly in words.
-It may, however, be defined to be a certain uneafy fenfation in the flomach, which induces us to wifh for folid food ; and which likewife ferves to point out the proper quantity, and time for taking it.
-In defcribing the ftomach, mention was made of the gastric juice, as every where lu-bricating its inner coat.
-This humour mixes itself with the aliment in the ftomach, and helps to prepare it for its paffage into the inteftines; but when the ftomach is perfectly empty, this fame fluid irritates the coats of the flomach itfelf, and produces the fensation of hunger.
+The variety of functions which are constantly performed by the living body, must necessarily occasion a continual waste and diffipation of its several parts.
+A great quantity is every day thrown off by the infenfible perfpiration and other difcharges; and were not these losses constantly recruited by a fresh fupply of chyle, the body would foon effect its own diffolution.
+But nature has very wifely favoured us with organs fitted to produce fuch a fupply; and has at the fame time endued us with the fenfations of hunger and thirst, that our attention may not be diverted from the neceflary bufinefs of nutrition.
+The fenfation of hunger is univerfally known; but it would perhaps be difficult to defcribe it perfectly in words.
+It may, however, be defined to be a certain uneafy fenfation in the ftomach, which induces us to wifh for folid food; and which likewife ferves to point out the proper quantity, and time for taking it.
+In defcribing the ftomach, mention was made of the gaftric juice, as every where lubricating its inner coat.
+This humour mixes itfelf with the aliment in the ftomach, and helps to prepare it for its paffage into the inteftines; but when the ftomach is perfectly empty, this fame fluid irritates the coats of the ftomach itfelf, and produces the fenfation of hunger.

-A certain proportion of liquid aliment is required to affift in the process of digettion, and to afford that moifture to the body, of which there is such a constant diffipation .- Thirft induces us to take this neceffary fupply of drink ; and the feat of this fenfation is in the tongue, fauces, and cefophagus, which from their great fenfibility are required to be kept moift : for though the fauces are naturally moiftened by the mucus and falival juices; yet the blood, when deprived of its watery part or rendered acrimonious by any natural caufes, never fails particularly to affect these parts, and the whole alimentary canal, and to occasion thirft.-This is the common effect of fevers and of hard labour, by both which too much of the watery part of the blood is diffipated.
+A certain proportion of liquid aliment is required to affift in the process of digeftion, and to afford that moifture to the body, of which there is fuch a conftant diffipation .--- Thirft induces us to take this neceffary fupply of drink; and the feat of this fenfation is in the tongue, fauces, and œfophagus, which from their great fenfibility are required to be kept moift: for though the fauces are naturally moiftened by the mucus and falival juices; yet the blood, when deprived of its watery part or rendered acrimonious by any natural caufes, never fails particularly to affect thefe parts, and the whole alimentary canal. and to occafion thirft .- This is the common effect of fevers and of hard labour, by both which too much of the watery part of the blood is diffipated.